 Thyroid replacement treatment can exacerbate co-existing adrenal insufficiency.
-Patients with known or suspected adrenal insufficiency should be tested and treated for the adrenal insufficiency while awaiting results.
+Patients with known or suspected adrenal insufficiency should be tested and treated for adrenal insufficiency while awaiting results.
 Adrenal insufficiency can also be associated with subclinical hypothyroidism that is reversible with treatment of adrenal insufficiency.
-In patients who have confirmed adrenal insufficiency consider a reassessment of thyroid tests following adequate treatment of adrenal insufficiency.
+In patients who have confirmed adrenal insufficiency consider a reassessment of thyroid tests following an adequate treatment of adrenal insufficiency.
 It is important to rule out or treat adrenal insufficiency when a patient has severe hypothyroidism as in myxedema coma.

 Based on the 2012 Clinical Practice Guidelines for Hypothyroidism in Adults by American Association of Clinical Endocrinologists and the American Thyroid Association, therapy should be monitored and titrated based on TSH measurements.
-Serum free T4 can also be used.
+Serum-free T4 can also be used.
 Labs should be drawn every 4 to 8 weeks until target levels are achieved after starting the treatment, after any dose changes, changes in formulation or brand of levothyroxine, after starting or stopping of any medications that may affect levels.
-If stable, then monitoring interval can be extended to 6 months, and if stable then, further monitoring can be extended to 12 months or can be done at shorter intervals on a case-to-case basis along with clinical evaluation.
+If stable, then the monitoring interval can be extended to 6 months, and afterward if still, it is stable then, further monitoring can be extended to 12 months or can be done at shorter intervals on a case-to-case basis along with clinical evaluation.
 Central hypothyroidism should be monitored based on free T4 rather than TSH.

-Effective treatment should achieve a clinical improvement of signs and symptoms, along with an improved sense of patient well-being and normal TSH (or free T4 levels as applicable).
+Effective treatment helps to achieve a clinical improvement of signs and symptoms, along with an improved sense of patient well-being and normal TSH (or free T4 levels as applicable).
 However, since the symptoms of hypothyroidism are non-specific, if a patient's labs are normalized while on thyroid replacement treatment, it signifies that symptoms are not from hypothyroidism.
 This is a difficult situation that providers need to deal with and strong counseling skills are of great help.